-12. The Authority is expecting further grant cuts in 2015/16 and 2016/17 (as reported to Members at 3rd September 2013 Authority meeting, CFO/103/13) and therefore as part of its strategy it has directed Officers to maximise savings in the year to contribute towards the building up reserves.
+10. The Authority is expecting further grant cuts in 2015/16 and 2016/17.
+The current forecast deficit the Authority will need to consider as part of the budget process is at least £9.1 million by 2016/17 (as reported to Members at 3rd September 2013 Authority meeting, CFO/103/13) and therefore as part of its strategy it has directed Officers to maximise savings in the year to contribute towards the building up of reserves.
 Such reserves can then be used as part of an implementation and risk management strategy to deliver savings.